fred-mba/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ## JavaScript - Web jQuery

 ### Learning Objectives
-- Why JQuery make front-end programming so easy (don’t forget to tweet today, with the hashtag #ilovejquery :))
+- Why JQuery make front-end programming so easy
 - How to select HTML elements in JavaScript
 - How to select HTML elements with JQuery
 - What are differences between ID, class and tag name selectors